 It might be argued that African women writers have, with the exception of the few cases above, largely strategically avoided tackling the question of polygyny directly since it is a topic that simply is too fraught.
 Criticism of polygyny may be construed as a rejection of African tradition in favour of an endorsement of colonial modernity.
 By contrast, promoting polygyny may be viewed as undermining the gains of anti-patriarchal struggles in the context of a “universal” feminist individualism.
 My contention is that African women writers have not been shy of controversy.
 Despite Bâ’s complex and nuanced treatment of the topic in So Long a Letter, many African male critics have read the novel as an unthinking acceptance of culturally specific Western feminism.
-Buchi Emecheta has quite explicitly presented polygyny as a central strength of African feminism in “Feminism with a small ‘f’” and Aidoo has not avoided the arguably more “touchy” subject of African mothering in The Joys of Motherhood.
+Buchi Emecheta has quite explicitly presented polygyny as a central strength of African feminism in “Feminism with a small ‘f’” and she has not avoided the arguably more “touchy” subject of African mothering in The Joys of Motherhood.
 If African women writers have for the most part neglected to explore polygyny in their fiction it is not because of fears of being considered cultural “sell-outs”.
 It is more likely that the practice has been viewed as unoppressive where it has not been adulterated by fundamental social, cultural and economic shifts.

 Lola Shoneyin’s The Secret Lives of Baba Segi’s Wives, published in 2010, is the most recent novel with international circulation that addresses the question of polygyny.
-This novel, along with the large numbers of fictional works in local languages and the popular “market” literatures in English which are not surveyed here, highlight the fact that plural marriage in Africa is an enduring social phenomenon into the twenty-first century.
+This novel, along with the large numbers of fictional works in local languages and the popular “market” literatures in English that are not surveyed here, highlight the fact that plural marriage in Africa is an enduring social phenomenon into the twenty-first century.
 In the latter range of popular works, polygyny does not occur as a problem to be overcome; it is instead one of a range of personal relationships which forms an unexceptional backdrop to social equilibrium.

-Thus the institution of polygyny which has come to define the patriarchal victimhood of African women by African/Islamic tradition has been directly addressed in only three novels and one short story by African women writers, and is considered only indirectly in a number of others, most notably, Buchi Emecheta’s The Joys of Motherhood.
+Thus the institution of polygyny that has come to define the patriarchal victimhood of African women by African/Islamic tradition has been directly addressed in only three novels and one short story by African women writers, and is considered only indirectly in a number of others, most notably, Buchi Emecheta’s The Joys of Motherhood.
 Clearly for most African women writers polygyny has not been the major social challenge to be creatively explored.
 It is one of a range of practices, the transformation of which in the colonial world, seemed to impact differentially (and sometimes unfairly) on women.
 Shoneyin’s The Secret Lives of Baba Segi’s Wives again forces a reappraisal since in a globalised twenty-first century Nigeria urban polygyny becomes a refuge for women when the promises of progress and advancement of postcolonial modern nationhood, for complex reasons, are broken.

 Unruly Polygyny in The Secret Lives of Baba Segi’s Wives